Tiger I

-While the Tiger I has been called an outstanding design for its time, it has also been called overengineered, using expensive materials and labour-intensive production methods.
-In the early period Tiger was prone to certain types of track failures and breakdowns and was in general limited in range by its high fuel consumption.
+While the Tiger I has been called an outstanding design for its time, it has also been criticized for being overengineered, and for using expensive materials and labour-intensive production methods.
+In the early period, the Tiger was prone to certain types of track failures and breakdowns.
 It was expensive to maintain, but generally mechanically reliable.
 It was difficult to transport and vulnerable to immobilisation when mud, ice, and snow froze between its overlapping and interleaved Schachtellaufwerk-pattern road wheels, often jamming them solid.
-This was a problem on the Eastern Front in the muddy rasputitsa season and during periods of extreme cold.

-The tank was given its nickname "Tiger" by Ferdinand Porsche, and the Roman numeral was added after the Tiger II entered production.
-The initial designation was Panzerkampfwagen VI Ausführung H (literally "armoured combat vehicle VI version H", abbreviated PzKpfw VI Ausf.
-H) where 'H' denoted Henschel as the designer/manufacturer.
+The tank was given its nickname "Tiger" by the ministry for armament and ammunition by 7 August 1941, and the Roman numeral was added after the Tiger II entered production.
 It was classified with ordnance inventory designation Sd.Kfz.
-182. The tank was later re-designated as PzKpfw VI Ausf.
-E in March 1943, with ordnance inventory designation Sd.Kfz.
+182. The tank was later re-designated as Panzerkampfwagen VI Ausführung E (abbreviated as Pz.Kpfw.
+VI Ausf.
+E) in March 1943, with ordnance inventory designation Sd.Kfz.
 181.

 Today, only nine Tiger I tanks survive in museums and private collections worldwide.
-As of 2021, Tiger 131 (captured during the North Africa Campaign) at the UK's Tank Museum is the only example restored to running order.
+As of 2021, Tiger 131 (captured during the North African campaign) at the UK's Tank Museum is the only example restored to running order.